thepythoncode97/canada-number-validator/README.md

 ---

-*Note: This service is designed to ensure accurate validation of USA phone numbers for businesses and marketers*
+*Note: This service is designed to ensure accurate validation of Canada phone numbers for businesses and marketers*